 When you have a difficult question, it’s always best to turn to a subject matter expert for answers.
 In our blog series, Ask An Expert, National University faculty take turns answering challenging questions in their areas of expertise.

 In this post, we put the focus on human behavior.
 We asked Professor Charles Tatum of the Department of Psychology to share a few insights on human behavior.
-A highly experienced research psychologist, consultant, and teacher, Dr. Tatum heads the Master of Arts in Human Behavior program at National University.
+A highly experienced research psychologist, consultant, and teacher, Dr. Tatum heads the Master of Arts in Human Behavior Psychology program at National University.

 Ask an Expert: Is Human Behavior Predictable?